zamazan4ik/awesome-pgo/article/article.md

 So when we talk about C/C++/Rust-related things, you can expect some more advanced information.
 I try my best with covering other technologies with PGO like Go, C#, Java, etc. but do not expect a lot of deep details here.
 However, at the end I put a bunch of helpful links for all technologies - hopefully it would help you.

-Also, I am not a compiler engineer, so I cannot tell you much about internal implementation details.
+Also, since I am not a compiler engineer, I cannot tell you much about PGO compiler implementation details.
 But I know people who knows about it a lot!
 I will try to reference all these awesome engineers too, and (hopefully) you will not be alone if you want to dig into the compiler internal details.
-Also, I left some anchors to PGO-related parts of different compilers for the most interested people!
+I left some anchors to PGO-related parts of different compilers for the most interested people!

 ## Attention anchor